arfc/tap-msr/solid-b4c-rods/README.md

 Loads in the materials and geometry from separate files.

 ## mat_composition.ini
-Contians the material definitions for tap-msr.
+Contains burnable materials definitions for tap-msr.

+## non_burnable_mats.ini
+Contains non-burnable materials definitions (moderator, control rods, etc).

-## core.ini
+## core_xxx.ini
-Contains the TAP geometry definitions.
-333 moderator rods per quadrant, salt volume fraction (SVF) is 0.907268
+Contains the TAP geometry definitions. xxx moderator rods per quadrant, salt volume fraction (SVF) is:
+0.907268 for 333 rods
+0.903648 for 347 rods

 ## fuel, mod, clad, control, struct
 These files are used to calculate group XS for MOLTRES.